munificent/game-programming-patterns/book/double-buffer.markdown

 Unlike larger architectural patterns, double-buffering exists at a lower implementation level.
-Because of this, it has fewer consequences for the rest of the codebase&mdash; most of the game won't even be aware of the difference.
+Because of this, it has fewer consequences for the rest of the codebase -- most of the game won't even be aware of the difference.
 There are a couple of caveats, though.

 ### The swap itself takes time

 Double-buffering requires a *swap* step once the state is done being modified.
-That operation must be atomic&mdash; no code can access either state while they are being swapped.
+That operation must be atomic -- no code can access either state while they are being swapped.
 Often, the swap is as quick as assigning a pointer, but if it takes longer than it does to modify the state to begin with, then we haven't helped ourselves at all.